Adolescence isn’t easy for kids (or their parents!). Thankfully, simple natural remedies can smooth out the transition.

 Apply aloe: One study found that 90% of skin sores were healed with an application of the gel within five days of use.

 Even the calmest kid can fall prey to anxiety when adolescence arrives and they have to navigate peer pressure, social media, exams mood swings and a rapidly changing body.
-Anxiety may be experienced as a racing heart, muscle tension, trembling, breathlessness or concentrating or a headache.
+Anxiety may be experienced as a racing heart, muscle tension, trembling, breathlessness, difficulty concentrating or a headache.